MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-java-se-to-java-se-app-service.md

 * [Azure CLI](/cli/azure/webapp?view=azure-cli-latest#az-webapp-create)
 * [Azure PowerShell](/powershell/module/az.websites/new-azwebapp)

 Once the Web App has been created, use one of the [available deployment mechanisms](/azure/app-service/deploy-ftp) to deploy your application.
 If possible, your application should be uploaded to */home/site/wwwroot/app.jar*.
-If you do not wish to rename your JAR to app.jar, you can upload a shell script with the command to run your JAR.
+If you don't wish to rename your JAR to *app.jar*, you can upload a shell script with the command to run your JAR.
 Then paste the full path to this script in the [Startup File](/azure/app-service/containers/app-service-linux-faq#built-in-images) textbox in the Configuration section of the portal.
-The startup script does not run from the directory into which it is placed.
+The startup script doesn't run from the directory into which it's placed.
 Therefore, always use absolute paths to reference files in your startup script (for example: `java -jar /home/myapp/myapp.jar`).

 ### Migrate JVM runtime options